-The British Trust for Ornithology estimate that since 1995 swift numbers have fallen across the UK by 38% putting them on the Amber List for bird species causing concern.
+The RSPB estimate that there has been a 51% decrease in their breeding numbers in the UK between 1995 and 2015 has placed them on the Amber List for bird species causing concern.
 The Breeding Bird Survey records all birds, but the difficulty in trying to record swift numbers accurately is that they are quick and elusive.
 We undertook a Bristol Swift Survey 2015 and Bristol Swift Survey 2016 whilst the RSPB Swift Survey was being re-developed.
 As from 2017 please send all Bristol swift nest site locations and low level screaming party sightings to RSPB.
 We would also like to know of swift nest site locations in Bristol, so please contact us with as much information about location as possible.

 Bristol Swift Nest Site Locations 2016